Rodeoclash/vodon-pro/README.md

 - 🖥 Includes a "Slow CPU" mode to reduce load when many videos are loaded in at once.
 - 😎 Presentation mode which maximises the video sent over screenshare.
 - 🔎 Pan and zoom your videos so you don't miss any details

+## What games can I use it with?

+Vodon Pro works on video so it can be used with any game that you record.
+It works best with team games where each player has a different viewpoint but is in the same match.
+Some of the games coaches use with Vodon Pro are:

+- Valorant
+- Apex Legends
+- Halo Infinite

 ## Tested with